bmad-sim/SciBmad.jl/WINDOWS.md

 ## Python

 In Python, SciBmad is currently called through the [`juliacall` package](https://juliapy.github.io/PythonCall.jl/stable/juliacall/).
 We'll first install this package, and set an environment variable to ensure that the long-term suppport (LTS) version of Julia is used.
-In a Powershell:
+In a (Anaconda) Powershell:

 ```
 pip install juliacall